 For fluid intake, you should drink 2-3 liters of fluid a day.
 If it is difficult for you to drink water, you can add some flavoring to make it more palatable.

 In more extreme cases, your doctor can help.
-They can prescribe medicine to help with nausea and vomiting, provide you with a protein drink or recommend you receive fluids and calories through an IV.
+They can prescribe medicine to help with nausea and vomiting, provide you with a protein drink or recommend you receive fluids and calories through an IV or feeding tube.

 Causing an infection

 “Avoiding infection is one of the main topics physicians and nurses provide education about when people start treatment,” said Shayla Mattson, oncology nurse navigator with Marshfield Clinic Health System.